Byakuya no Kawabe (白夜の川辺 – Riverside of the White Nights)

 Act 3: Kaigai no Byakuya (海外の白夜 – White Nights Abroad)

-• Michiko, awarded a fellowship, travels through Europe.
+• Michiko, awarded a fellowship, travels to Belgium.
 She rediscovers herself through conversations with artists and journalists.

 • In Paris, Kyoko Sawada helps Michiko reflect on love, regret, and emotional authenticity.